byuccl/f4pga-classroom/Setup_And_Tutorials/bin/README.md

 You may also need to go into that directory and make sure the file is executable by doing this: `chmod u+x collectFiles.`

 Now, kill your command line and restart a new one.
-You can tell if this worked when, if you type: `collectFiles` you get a usage message in return, telling you want command line arguments to provide:
+You can tell if this worked when, if you type: `collectFiles` you get a usage message in return, telling you what command line arguments to provide:

 `usage: collectFiles [-h] [--verbose] xprFile destinationDirectory`
 `collectFiles: error: the following arguments are required: xprFile, destinationDirectory`